Vietnamese-German University: Research

 In March 2010, VGU's first research centre, the “Vietnamese–German Transport Research Centre” (VGTRC), was founded.

 Campus

 VGU opened its new campus in 2023 at Bến Cát Town, Bình Dương, Vietnam.
-It is a bigger, more modern and more equipped new campus with state-of-the-art facilities with engineering labs, sports complex, events hall, etc. The World Bank loan of USD 180 million, which was approved in June 2010, is mainly for the construction of this new campus.
+It is a bigger, more modern and more equipped new campus with state-of-the-art facilities with engineering labs, sports complex, events hall, etc. The World Bank loan of US$180 million, which was approved in June 2010, is mainly for the construction of this new campus.
 The new campus is now located in Binh Duong Province, 45 km away from HCMC.
 Next to its teaching buildings, the plans also include VGU's research centers and dormitories.
 The construction of the new campus is to follow the latest sustainable technologies: renewable energies, ecological construction methods, etc.